ShahiTukda/CTF-Writeups/Basics/Talking to Web/Redirects/README.md

 ```

-Ran my redirect server alongside the port-80 target server in one
+Ran my redirect server alongside the port:80 target server in one
 terminal, and the client in a third.
-This time the logs showed:
+This time the logs showed.

 127.0.0.1 - - [24/Aug/2026 15:05:53] "GET /authenticate HTTP/1.1" 200 -